HimanshuRajput013/HimanshuRajput013-RAG_QA_with_PDF_PostgreSQL_PGVector_Langchain/README.md

+# 🚀 Conversational RAG with PDF Uploads & Chat History

+Welcome to **Conversational RAG**, a powerful Streamlit-based application that allows you to upload PDFs and chat with their content using AI-powered retrieval mechanisms. 📄💬

+## 📌 Features:
+✅ Upload and process PDFs effortlessly
+✅ Retrieve context-aware responses from uploaded documents
+✅ Seamless chat history management
+✅ Built-in PostgreSQL vector storage with `pgvector`

+---
-# 🚀 PostgreSQL with pgVector & pgAdmin 4 in Docker
+## 🚀 PostgreSQL with pgVector & pgAdmin 4 in Docker

 This guide helps you **quickly set up PostgreSQL with the pgVector extension** and **pgAdmin 4** using Docker.